Frequently Asked Questions

-Students must have a cumulative gpa of 3.0 or above, have received a grade of C or better on all classes, have passed all program courses, have completed 25 hours of field experience, and have passed the Praxis II exam and the Foundations of Reading test to be eligible for student teaching.
+Students must have a cumulative gpa of 3.0 or above, have received a grade of C or better on all classes, have passed all program courses, have completed 25 hours of field experience, and have passed the Praxis II exam to be eligible for student teaching.
 150 hours will be required for this program.
 Students will need to locate their own placements* by seeking out a high quality PK–K school that has a certified PK–K teacher who will allow the student to student teach in their classroom.
 Placements will be allowed in both public and private schools and also in licensed daycare facilities.
 The placement must then be shared with the program administrator for final approval.
 We require students to work with a licensed kindergarten teacher for student teaching or field experience to ensure they obtain some kindergarten experience.
 Students will need to log their hours, teach classes, and work on preparing lessons and activities for the classroom.
 Students must teach a minimum of one unit.
 Upon completion, the cooperating teacher and university supervisor will assign a grade to the student teacher and submit it to the program administrator.
 Student teaching evaluation forms are available on this website. *Students in the greater La Crosse Area will have to apply for student teaching, but will need to contact the program administrator to have placements made for them.

 When does student teaching take place?

 Student teaching is the capstone course and must be completed within one year of completing the final program course.
 A student teaching application must be completed and returned to the program coordinator for approval before registering to student teach.